 What is Enterprise resource planning?

 At its most basic level, ERP software integrates these various functions such as managing inventory, accounts, and human resources, into one complete system to streamline processes and information across the entire organization.

 ERP is essentially just setting processes.
-Most people undermine the value of these processes being set up.
-As the famous proverb goes, ‘A place for everything and everything in its place’; organising and streamlining your business creates efficiency in daily activities, and makes the company more self reliant.
-Furthermore studies show that the most successful organizations are largely process driven, thus enabling them to achieve their targets more easily
+Most people undermine the value of these processes is set up.
+As the famous proverb goes, ‘A place for everything and everything in its place’; organizing and streamlining your business creates efficiency in daily activities and makes the company more self-reliant.
+Furthermore, studies show that the most successful organizations are largely process-driven, thus enabling them to achieve their targets more easily

 The cost of success

-The major concern that people have when it comes to ERP’s is that they’re highly expensive and involve a lot of capex cost.
-However it only seems like a drawback when you forget that the benefits of introducing ERP’s severely outweigh the concerns; ERP’s should be looked at as an investment into your business’ future.
+The major concern that people have when it comes to ERPs is that they’re highly expensive and involve a lot of Capex costs.
+However, it only seems like a drawback when you forget that the benefits of introducing ERPs severely outweigh the concerns; ERPs should be looked at as an investment in your business’s future.

-ERP is Business management software which assists all the functions of an enterprise and synchronizes all resources and activities within an organization, it also incorporates as well as reorganizes the business processes, to make your organization more competent and run smoothly.
+ERP is business management software that assists all the functions of an enterprise and synchronizes all resources and activities within an organization, it also incorporates as well as reorganizes the business processes, to make your organization more competitive and run smoothly.
 ERP more specifically, meets the internal and external demands of the organization.

-It is important that we make the best of the technology that we have at hand, and utilise it to maximise our productivity.
+It is important that we make the best of the technology that we have at hand, and utilize it to maximize our productivity.